Pinterest

 Be sure to try it out with different kinds of crisps, cookies or anything else that could act as a crumble like topping.

 In the recipe, I mention that I used cherry juice instead of water.
-I think that by using a red juice as a substitute for water, you can achieve more flavour.
+I think that by using a red juice as a substitute for water, you can achieve more flavor.

-By using the cherry juice as I did, it gave the pudding a fun, different flavour that accompanied the rhubarb very well.
-It also took away some of the tart flavour that rhubarb can give off, and balanced it out a bit.
+By using the cherry juice as I did, it gave the pudding a fun, different flavor that accompanied the rhubarb very well.
+It also took away some of the tart flavor that rhubarb can give off, and balanced it out a bit.

 I do suggest using any red juice, such as cherry, watermelon, pomegranate, strawberry, or any other kind you can think of that would go well with the rhubarb taste.